SamHormozian/Medical_Image_Analysis_with_Risk_Assessment/README.md

 	•	Markov Property: The current hidden state is assumed to depend solely on the previous state, enabling sequential modeling.

 ## Parameter Calculation
-	•	Parameter Estimation via Bayesian Inference and Gibbs Sampling:
-The agent uses a Gibbs sampling algorithm to iteratively update model parameters:
+- Parameter Estimation via Bayesian Inference and Gibbs Sampling: The agent uses a Gibbs sampling algorithm to iteratively update model parameters:
-	•	Initial State Distribution (π):
+	- Initial State Distribution (π):
-	•	Prior: Dirichlet distribution (uniform prior with all ones).
+	- Prior: Dirichlet distribution (uniform prior with all ones).
-	•	Update: Based on the state at the first time step.
+	- Update: Based on the state at the first time step.
-	•	Transition Matrix (A):
+- Transition Matrix (A):
-	•	Prior: Each row is drawn from a Dirichlet distribution.
+	- Prior: Each row is drawn from a Dirichlet distribution.
-	•	Update: Count transitions between states and sample new rows from the Dirichlet posterior.
+	- Update: Count transitions between states and sample new rows from the Dirichlet posterior.
-	•	Emission Parameters (Means and Variances):
+- Emission Parameters (Means and Variances):
-	•	Gaussian Likelihood: The probability of an observation given a state is computed as:
-P(x | μ, σ²) = (1 / sqrt(2πσ²)) * exp(- (x - μ)² / (2σ²))
+	- Gaussian Likelihood: The probability of an observation given a state is computed as: P(x | μ, σ²) = (1 / sqrt(2πσ²)) * exp(- (x - μ)² / (2σ²))
-•	Posterior Updates:
+- Posterior Updates:
-	•	Means are updated using a Normal distribution.
+	- Means are updated using a Normal distribution.
-	•	Variances are updated via an Inverse-Gamma sampling approach (implemented by Gamma sampling inversion).
+	- Variances are updated via an Inverse-Gamma sampling approach (implemented by Gamma sampling inversion).

-•	Gibbs Sampling Loop:
+- Gibbs Sampling Loop:
 The algorithm iterates over the following steps:
-	1. Hidden State Sampling:
+### 1. Hidden State Sampling:
-	•	Forward Filtering: Computes the likelihood of each state for every observation using the Gaussian PDF.
+	- Forward Filtering: Computes the likelihood of each state for every observation using the Gaussian PDF.
-	•	Backward Sampling: Generates a sample sequence of hidden states.
+	- Backward Sampling: Generates a sample sequence of hidden states.
-	2. Parameter Updates:
+### 2. Parameter Updates:
-	•	Update π, A, and the emission parameters based on the sampled hidden states.
+	- Update π, A, and the emission parameters based on the sampled hidden states.
-	3. Iteration and Convergence:
+### 3. Iteration and Convergence:
-	•	The process is repeated (e.g., for 1000 iterations), with intermediate results stored for analysis.
+ - The process is repeated (e.g., for 1000 iterations), with intermediate results stored for analysis.

+ ### Gibbs Sampling Explanation

+ Gibbs sampling is a Markov chain Monte Carlo (MCMC) method used to approximate the joint posterior distribution of complex models, such as our Bayesian HMM.
+The process involves iteratively sampling each variable from its conditional distribution given the current values of all other variables.
+In our HMM agent, this means:

+ - **Hidden State Sampling:** Given the current model parameters, the hidden state sequence is sampled using forward filtering and backward sampling.
+ - **Parameter Updates:** With the newly sampled hidden states, the initial state distribution (π), transition matrix (A), and Gaussian emission parameters (means and variances) are updated by sampling from their respective conditional posterior distributions.

+ **The goal of Gibbs sampling** is to generate samples that collectively approximate the joint posterior distribution.
+This enables us to infer the model parameters and quantify uncertainty in our predictions, which is especially valuable when direct computation of the joint posterior is infeasible due to its complexity.

 Library Usage
-	•	NumPy:
-For numerical computations (array operations, random sampling, etc.).
+- NumPy: For numerical computations (array operations, random sampling, etc.).
 NumPy Documentation
-	•	pandas:
-For data loading and manipulation (reading the CSV file, processing data, etc.). pandas Documentation
+- pandas: For data loading and manipulation (reading the CSV file, processing data, etc.). pandas Documentation
-	•	Custom Functions:
-The agent uses custom helper functions for:
+- Custom Functions: The agent uses custom helper functions for:
-	•	Gaussian PDF Calculation
+	- Gaussian PDF Calculation
-	•	Forward Filtering and Backward Sampling
+	- Forward Filtering and Backward Sampling
 These functions implement the necessary computations for the Bayesian updates within the Gibbs sampling loop.